 It’s important to know that about 50 percent of people who already have a serious mental disorder also abuse drugs or other substances.

 Dual diagnosis treatments are crucial if you’re addicted to Demerol and also suffer from a co-occurring disorder.
 In order for you to recover from your addiction, you’ll need both disorders treated.
 If you only have your addiction treated but not your co-occurring disorder, you risk having a relapse.
-Dual diagnosis treatment at 12 Keys Rehab integrates treatment for both conditions, allowing you to get a handle on both at the same time and in one setting.
+Dual diagnosis treatment at 12 Keys Demerol addiction rehab center in FL integrates treatment for both conditions, allowing you to get a handle on both at the same time and in one setting.

 Individuals who become addicted to Demerol and other opiate narcotics often have an underlying mental illness that has been undiagnosed or untreated.
 Some of the most common co-occurring disorders with a meperidine addiction include: